xiazeyu/live2d-widget.js/README.md

 ## Browser requirements

-We use config below as our supported browsers.
+We use config below as our [babel-preset-env](https://babeljs.io/docs/plugins/preset-env/)'s config.

 ```json